AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceObjectInformationType/README.md

 SourceObjectInformationType Class
 =================================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX element 'SourceObjectInformation'.
+This class is a wrapper for the CAEX element 'SourceObjectInformation'.
 This element can be assigned to a [CAEXObject][1] to store a mapping between the ID of a CAEXObject and the ID of the same object, as it is defined in the object source.

 Inheritance Hierarchy